-On the right side of the periodic table, colored in that awesome purples, pinks, and blues are the elements cleverly named the nonmetals.
+On the right side of the periodic table are the cleverly named nonmetals, resplendent in their blues, pinks, and purples above.
 These elements have properties that are more varied than their metallic cousins.
-Some are solids at room temperature like carbon (C), while others are gases like helium (He) or oxygen (O).
+Some are solids at room temperature, such as carbon (C), while others, such as helium (He) and oxygen (O), are gases.
 Nonmetals tend to be poor conductors of heat and electricity.

-The elements in that funky zigzag line shaded in green in the periodic table above are called metalloids.
+The elements situated in that funky zigzag are called metalloids.
+They are shaded green in the periodic table above.
 These elements are neither metals nor nonmetals, but they do share some properties with both groups.
 For example, metalloids can conduct electricity like metals.
 Silicon (Si) is a super example of a metalloid element.

-While we won't go into specific details about the f-block in this module it is important for you to know that there are two types of compounds in this series.
-The first row of the f-block is called the lanthanides.
-The second row of the f-block is called the actinides.
+We won't go into specific details about the f-block in this module, but it is important for you to know that there are two types of compounds located here.
+The first row of the f-block contains the lanthanides.
+The second row houses the actinides.

 The only letter that does not appear anywhere on the periodic table is J.